-The tenant, landlord, and service professionals are able to go about normal life while TenantCloud helps them communicate, invoice, keep track of accounting, and much more - all for free.
+The tenant, landlord, and service professionals are able to go about normal life while TenantCloud helps them communicate, invoice, keep track of accounting, and much more.
 Most importantly, TenantCloud is by default a consistent process of accounting, and therefore it is your easy way to meet the Cohan Rule.
 With TenantCloud you don't need to panic over audit notices, because you have all your income and expenses in one place with additional transaction details you might need to show an auditor.

-The key to the whole system is its easy-to-use automatic accounting software for your rental business - and it's free.
+The key to the whole system is its easy-to-use automatic accounting software for your rental business.
 In 2013 there were 13 million single family rentals in the U.S. Now there are over 15 million, and the vast majority of them are managed by do-it-yourself landlords.
 Add in the fixer-uppers and duplexes, and we're looking at nearly 20 million households who are the most likely to lack a consistent process of accounting for their rental business.

 TenantCloud's ability to track all expenses and income and then create a year-end report based on IRS form 1040 Schedule E categories saves a lot of time, but it also has the potential to save you thousands in the event of an audit.
 TenantCloud's tax preparation report is a great solution for landlords and property managers who want to stay on top of their finances by making sure they get all deductions come tax time.
 The expenses in the report are categorized to match the IRS Schedule E categories.
 The report also includes management fees, depreciation, and interest expense.
 Thus, the accounting system as well as tax preparation report available at TenantCloud make filing your taxes less stressful and much more accurate when it comes to presenting your rental business to the IRS.